-Fraudsters are in the business of cybercrime to make money.
+Digital attackers are in the cybercrime business to make money.
 They are willing to put in efforts and resources commensurate with the profit they can make from an attack.
 A handy and cost-effective tool that allows them to launch attacks at scale and speed is automation scripts and bots.

-A bot is an automated application or script that can mimic human behavior - to varying degrees of sophistication - and come in all shapes and sizes, both legitimate and malicious.
-Bot scripts are widely and cheaply available-some of them even come with customer support!
+A bot is an automated application or script that can mimic human behavior to varying degrees of sophistication, and it comes in all shapes and sizes, both legitimate and malicious.
+Bot scripts are widely and cheaply available – and some of them even come with customer support.

-There are some estimates that bots now constitute nearly half of all internet traffic.
-Since they can be powerful tools in delivering web services at scale and low cost, they are similarly exploited by fraudsters looking to maximize their profits.
-The ability to launch thousands of attacks in parallel makes bots much more scalable than humans.
-This also makes it possible for wannabe fraudsters-with little or no technical knowledge-to launch large-scale attacks.
+Bot detection is increasingly important because some estimates indicate that bad bots now constitute nearly half of all internet traffic.
+Since they can be powerful tools in delivering web services at scale and low cost, they are similarly exploited by bad actors looking to maximize their profits.
+The ability to launch thousands of digital attacks in parallel makes bots much more scalable than humans.
+This also makes it possible for cybercriminals with little or no technical knowledge to trigger large-scale attacks.

-Fraudsters study the fraud defenses businesses deploy to exploit the loopholes.
+Malicious actors study the bot detection techniques businesses deploy to exploit the loopholes.
 This knowledge also allows them to tailor their attacks using appropriate resources that fetch them maximum gain with the least investment.
 A bot attack, typically, follows the six stages explained below:

 - Stage 2: To overcome this latest hurdle, bot operators scale their botnet to thousands of nodes that are hosted in cloud providers across diverse countries.
 This enables them to randomize their HTTP header signature.